US retail spending in brick-and-mortar stores hit $5.15 trillion in 2021—the strongest growth rate the industry has seen since 2011.

 Label boxes and shelves

-Treat the miscellaneous bin as less of a catch-all, and more of a last resort.
-Proactively labeling boxes and shelves, and ensuring products are in their designated space prior to the inventory count will keep everything on track and save time once the count is over and it’s time to account for the miscellaneous items.
+Treat the miscellaneous bin less as a catch-all, and more as a last resort.
+Labeling boxes and shelves, and ensuring products are in their designated space prior to the inventory count, will keep everything on track and save time once the count is over and it’s time to account for the miscellaneous items.

 Clean up areas where count is taking place